ShayHill/article_install_vim_in_windows/README.md

 There's nothing difficult about putting this all together, but there are a few pitfalls and "unknown unknowns" if you haven't done it before.
 This guide will start from a stock Windows 11 install and take you all the way to a Python development environment with completion, snippets, LSPs, debugging, AI, etc. The end result will be heavy in features, but light in customization.
 From there, you can start exploring.

+## copy and paste

+There is a lot of code in this guide that you may wish to copy and paste into your Vim files.
+If you are very new to Vim, this is how you copy to and from the Windows clipboard:

+* Select text then `"+y` to copy to the Windows clipboard.
+* `"+p` to paste from the Windows clipboard.

+So, to copy code from this guide, just copy the code in Windows, then enter Normal mode (press `<ESC>`) then `"+p` to paste the code into Vim.

 # Install Vim

 This is an obvious first step, and it's an easy one, because we're not going to compile Vim.
 But there are some tricks if you aren't familiar with Windows.